scriptkiddienotes/learning-log/_posts/2025-09-16-How-32-bit-and-64-bit-Processors-Fetch-Data.md

 title: "How 32-bit and 64-bit Processors Fetch Data"
 date: 2025-09-16
 categories: ["Computer Architecture"]
+excerpt : CPUs don’t fetch data one byte at a time , they grab chunks called words.
+This post explains how 32-bit and 64-bit processors handle memory alignment
 ---

 # How 32-bit and 64-bit Processors Fetch Data